urbit/docs/learn/hoon/hoon-tutorial/conditionals.md

 ?:  ?&  =(0 (mod n 2))
 ```

 `?:` is the simplest "wut" rune.
 It takes three expressions: a boolean test, a yes-branch, and a no-branch.
 The yes-branch is executed when the test evaluates to `%.y` and the no-branch is executed when the test evaluates to `%.n`.
 Here the yes-branch is `%.y` and the no-branch is `%.n`.
 The boolean test is the more complicated portion.
-First we're going to use `?&` to combine to expressions with a logical and operation.
+First we're going to use `?&` to combine two expressions with a logical "and" operation.

 The first expression is: